YongliHe23/SequenceExamples-GE/pge2/README.md

 ## Executing the pge file on the scanner

-For scan instructions, see https://github.com/jfnielsen/TOPPEpsdSourceCode/tree/UserGuide/v7
+For scan instructions and troubleshooting tips, see https://github.com/jfnielsen/TOPPEpsdSourceCode/tree/UserGuide/v7

 ## Safety management